American Reset Explained: Lithium-Ion Batteries

 In 1980, physicist John Bannister Goodenough discovered the lithium battery.
 He found that by sending charged lithium atoms, or ions, through a liquid electrolyte substance, a battery could store energy for later usage.

 The lithium-ion battery made all our clunky electronic items portable.
 It enabled the development of smartphones, electric vehicles and even doorbell cameras.
 It powers the chips in all our devices and opened the door to mobile companies such as Samsung, Apple and Tesla.

-Industries like electric vehicles and solar energy are able to thrive because of one main factor — lithium-ion batteries.
+Industries like electric vehicles and solar energy are able to thrive because of lithium-ion batteries.

 The rapid growth of these installations will alter the performance of electrical systems around the world.
 Consumers and businesses can store and utilize energy where they reside and work.

 The convergence of low-cost solar and energy storage will be a boon for investors willing to play this trend.

 How Electric Vehicles Play a Role in the Trend